-We know people are getting married later in life than their parents did (average bride or groom is eight years older than in the 1970s), but did you know that dating and living together for years before marriage is now pretty much the norm?
+We know people are getting married later in life than their parents (average bride or groom is eight years older than in the 1970s), but did you know that dating and living together for years before marriage has now become pretty much the norm?

-According to wedding planning app and website Bridebook.co.uk's recent survey that polled 4,000 recently-married couples, most of the couples lived together before getting hitched (a whopping 89%!).
-No marriages on a whim here!
+According to wedding planning app and British website Bridebook.co.uk's 2017 survey that polled 4,000 recently married couples, most of the couples lived together before getting hitched (a whopping 89 percent).
 Most married couples have very long relationships before walking down the aisle—4.9 years on average, to be exact.
 The app then broke down what happens during that 4.9 years: dating for almost a year and a half before moving in together and then living together for nearly two years (22 months) before getting engaged, then an engagement that lasts about 20 months.

-This is also not most people's first rodeo—many of them had two serious relationships before finding their spouse.
-It makes sense seeing as the average age for a woman to get married now is 30.8 years old; for a man it's 32.7—giving both ample time to have had other relationships.
+This also isn't their first rodeo—many respondents had two serious relationships before finding their spouse.
+It makes sense seeing as the average age for a woman to get married is now 30.8 years old; for a man it's 32.7—giving both ample time to have had other relationships.

-Dr. Helen Fisher, an evolutionary biologist and leading expert on human attraction who leads an ongoing study with Match.com called "Singles in America", said in a recent interview that the delay of marriage serves as a way of protecting ourselves from a lot of hardship.
-In previous generations marriage came right at the beginning of relationships, which didn't always have the best results.
+Dr. Helen Fisher, an evolutionary biologist and leading expert on human attraction, said in an interview that the delay of marriage serves as a way of protecting ourselves from a lot of hardship.
+In previous generations, marriage came right at the beginning of relationships, which didn't always have the best results.
 We are now in a stage of "slow love" according to Fisher, meaning people are really ready when they finally decide to commit.

 Though this does seem like a long time and definitely different than previous generations, according to the survey it may lead to stronger relationships.
-Eighty percent feel that since getting married the level of commitment has increased and 60% feel that since getting married the level of happiness has increased.
+Eighty percent feel that since getting married the level of commitment has increased and 60 percent feel that since getting married, the level of happiness has increased.
 Over half also think the level of trust has increased as well as the love between them and their partner.
-A little over 40% also feel that since getting married they share a better mental wellbeing and over 30% feel that since getting married they have a better sexual relationship.
+A little over 40 percent also feel that since getting married they share a better mental well-being and over 30 percent feel that since getting married they have a better sexual relationship.